 The state was ahead of its time in terms of sports betting legislation, including language that authorizes the practice in a 2013 gambling expansion act that intended to stimulate the struggling economy upstate.

 While they’ve missed out on a huge chunk of mobile and online revenue, the state’s casinos are bringing in dollars thanks to the burgeoning legal sports betting market.
 Total NY sports betting handle reached $7,783,426 and generated over $760,000 in tax revenue in 2019.
+Check the latest New York sports betting revenue page for a market overview and month-by-month data.

 These numbers make New York one of the smallest markets for legal sports betting.
 Neighboring New Jersey, by comparison, brought in over $4,500,000,000 in handle during 2019, even though the state’s population is less than half that of New York’s.